 Lacking formal musical training and stage experience, Urvah’s first performance went badly.
 Incorrectly gripping the mic, her voice came out muffled and unclear.
 And, not being used to the bright stage lights, Urvah avoided looking at the audience focusing instead on the floor.
 A fellow performer disparagingly suggested she write for others rather than perform.
 However, with the encouragement of the show promoter, who detected something more, Urvah went back to the drawing board.
 Vindicated, during her next performance she opened for known Canadian singer and song writer, Danny Fernandez.
 Although, to be fair, getting her friend to pose as an agent from Universal may have tilted the scales in her favor.

-Urvah describes her music as “Rock meets world.”
+Urvah describes her music as “Scrap.”
 Instrumentally, the sound is composed of a variety of drums, staple heavy guitars, and electronic sounds peppered with hints of a South Asian flavor.
 Vocally, Urvah switches back and forth between straight forward singing and rhythmic, half-sung half-spoken rap verses.
 The lyrical flow alludes to an evident soca influence detectable in both pronunciations and slang.
 Urvah further articulates a strong vocal emphasis by strategically delivering specific lyrics with a shouting, screaming liberation.
 The content seems to reflect deeper themes easily dismissed at face value.
 A purist more than a pragmatist, Urvah insists that both the content of her videos and lyrics reflect sincerity in the portrayal of herself.

 “Rock is dead” is a phrase Urvah often espouses, although she denies doing so flippantly.
 Urvah specifically references how musical fads tend to cause an over-saturation of artists less driven by inherent passion and self-expression.
 Giving me a crash course in rock history, Urvah explains its evolution from African American slavery, to blues, to jazz, and eventually to what most people know as rock; all the while referencing the likes of Sister Rosetta Tharpe, Chuck Berry, Little Richard, Elvis, Queen, Black Sabbath and Kurt Cobain.
 She describes what she believes to be the essence of rock.